Quick Start

 { "pronoun": "they" }

-Values in selectors are literals.
-This means to have a selector that matches on a space or special character, it must be quoted.
+Keys in variants are literals.
+This means to have a key that matches on a space or special character, it must be quoted.

 | | {{You entered a space character.}}